Currituck County Schools: Superintendent

 The superintendent of the system is Dr. Matt Lutz.
 He began in August 2020, replacing the former superintendent Mark Stefanik who resigned to take a position with Tipp County Schools in Ohio.

 Member schools

 Currituck County Schools has ten schools ranging from pre-kindergarten to twelfth grade.
-Those ten schools are separated into one Early College, onehigh school, two middle schools, six elementary schools.
+Those ten schools are separated into one early college, one high school, two middle schools, six elementary schools.